-Here is a comparison of the high flow, mid-sized and small stationary models and why each one might be better for you than the others.
+Here is a comparison of the high flow, mid-sized and small home oxygen concentrators and why each one might be better for you than the others.

 Small Stationary Oxygen Units

-The Respirionics SimplyFlo is the smallest stationary oxygen concentrator and is about the size and weight of a mid-sized portable unit.
-This one is fairly new but only puts out up to 2 LPM of continuous flow.
-If you only need this much oxygen, you do a lot of traveling, and you only use it overnight, this is the perfect stationary model for you.
+The Respironics SimplyFlo is the smallest stationary oxygen concentrator and is about the size and weight of a mid-sized portable unit.
+This one is relatively new but only puts out up to 2 LPM of continuous flow.
+If you only require this much oxygen, you do a lot of traveling, and you only use it overnight, this is the perfect stationary model for you.

 Another of the most notable is the AirSep VisionAire 3.
-It only weighs 30 lbs, but can still deliver up to 5 LPM of oxygen.
-It's settings are 1 through 5, and it's also one of the quietest and most energy efficient.
+It only weighs 30 pounds, but can still deliver up to 5 LPM of oxygen.
+Its settings are 1 through 5, and it's also one of the quietest and most energy efficient.
 If you need continuous flow oxygen up to 5 LPM, the VisionAire 3 is a great option.

 Mid-Sized Stationary Oxygen Units